okarras/EmpiRE-Analysis/README.md

 </div>

 > [!NOTE]
 > We have only tested the analysis on systems with the Windows operating system, which is why we specify Windows as a necessary system requirement.
+However, the analysis should also run on other operating systems.

 All required packages and libraries are installed automatically when running: